native AI syntax for Python

 Shape plum with us.

-The language is in open beta.
+The language is in beta.
 Try it now and help decide what plum becomes.